 A small, but persistent fandom has been devoted to this two-game series since its 2002 beginnings, mourned it upon its official end when Microsoft dropped the trademark in 2014, and continued to discuss it since then.
 John Walker’s Eurogamer retrospective on the game cites a common experience with the Blinx fandom circa the early 2000s: “Never did this happen more often than after [the release of] Prince of Persia: The Sands of Time.
 When Jordan Mechner’s reinvention of the series came out in 2003, there was nary a mention of the game that wasn’t accompanied by, “Well, actually, I think you’ll find Blinx did it first.”
 The idea for the Prince’s time-manipulation abilities came to one of the game’s producers while they were in the shower, but according to the internet the seed for such things must have come from the third-person adventures of a time-travelling cat.”
 When looking back on the game, Ed Fries himself echoes a common refrain from that fandom, that people who appreciate this series and especially the first title are “folks who understand that the first game was meant to be challenging and really test your gaming skills”.
 And now, it’s finally time to interrogate this notion of the game’s strength in the challenge it offers, and that absurd 4D action game tagline for good measure.

-This very first trailer sets the tone for Blinx, neither in the dissonant self-serious nature designed for a closed corporate meeting, nor in the presentation of the Time Powers, but in the effectual representation of the core gameplay and level design.
+That very first trailer set the tone for Blinx, neither in the dissonant self-serious nature designed for a closed corporate meeting, nor in the presentation of the Time Powers, but in the effectual representation of the core gameplay and level design.
 Undoubtedly influenced by higher profile, earlier 3D platformers like Sonic Adventure, Super Mario 64, and Banjo Kazooie, we have Blinx the cat as a relatively standard platform star, buoyed by special upgrades in the same vein as Mario’s hats or suits, moving, jumping, double-jumping, swimming4 and jump-dodging through environments, (and here’s the rub), the majority of which take the form of open-spaced exteriors (or interiors big enough that the distinction is relatively meaningless, like in World 3), while functioning as an inertia-based, straightforward course-completion game that typically handles better in 2D.
 5

 As I established above, my young self was indeed craving a narrative background to complement the wacky goings-on of any given sci-fi platformer, and my goodness does Blinx‘s opening cutscene give us one!
 It introduces us to the Time Factory, a facility outside the bounds of space and time that serves to maintain the stability of time throughout the universe, and it is staffed entirely by cats because, I guess they’re left-brain thinkers.
 The Factory’s Time Sweepers, such as Blinx, are dispatched to fix glitches that leak time-altering crystals which, when left unchecked, eventually mutate into dangerous Time Monsters.
 The Sweepers also oppose the Tom Tom Gang, a band of greedy pig rogues led by Benito,6 who flagrantly disregard the stability of time and horde Time Crystals as much as possible.
 The Tom Toms raid dimension BQ164, which largely resembles contemporary Earth beyond the presence of a vaguely defined princess with bizarre braids, naturally kidnapping said princess and causing a massive glitch and influx of Time Monsters in the process.
 The Time Factory orders all of its sweepers to evacuate and then permanently quarantine the world to prevent the monsters’ spread, but Blinx’s infatuation with the very childishly designed princess drives him to dive into the dimension and single handedly clear out every Time Crystal and Time Monster.